alire-project/alire/doc/catalog-format-spec.md

    depend2 = "development" # Set depend2 build profile to development
    my_crate = "release" # Set my_crate build profile to release
    ```
-   A wildcard key can be used to set the build profile of all crate that are
+   A wildcard key can be used to set the build profile of all crates that are
    not otherwise specified:
    ```toml
    [build-profiles]